Parenting with Purpose

-If after reading this article you identify the need for professional assistance for yourself or your child/teen please do not hesitate to contact me at 704-492-0713 or email@example.com and if not me please find a therapist or counselor/life coach that you can begin working with to develop strategies and recommendations to address how bullying impacts your child/teen’s overall functioning and what can be done to be proactive.
+If after reading this article you identify the need for professional assistance for yourself or your child/teen please do not hesitate to contact me at 704-492-0713 or email@example.com and if not me please find a therapist or counselor/life coach that you can begin working with to develop strategies and recommendations to address how your parenting is impacting your child/teen’s overall functioning and what can be done to be more purposeful in parenting.

 If you would like to learn more about me or my practice Inner Compass Counseling, Coaching, and Consulting, PLLC and have questions feel free to visit my website www.iccounseling.net as well as read my Fatherhood in the 21st Century Blog on the American Counseling Association Website.

 My new book Abandoned to PhD: Integrating meaning and resilience in everyday life has been recently published and if you would like to review and purchase please visit https://www.balboapress.com/Bookstore/BookDetail.aspx?BookId=SKU-001156603

 Dr. Gerald Brown (Doc Brown) is owner of Inner Compass Counseling, Coaching, and Consulting PLLC in Cornelius, NC and Statesville, NC.
 He is passionate about fatherhood issues, immigrant concerns, and specializes in trauma work.
 Doc Brown has presented at various conferences and has a multitude of experience training organizations and corporations in diversity and multicultural resilience.
 He believes in helping individuals, couples, and families find meaning and integrate that meaning with various resiliencies in order to live purposefully and vibrantly.
 He is married with two daughters ages 15 and 6.